marylyne-otieno/information-system/README.md

 Rendering/display/update

-The renderStudentsTable() function loops through the student list and generates HTML table rows dynamically.
+The displayStudentsTable() function loops through the student list and generates HTML table rows dynamically.

 When a student is deleted, the UI updates automatically.